Last updated on January 27, 2024

 Koth, Fire of Resistance | Illustration by Eric Wilkerson

-Preorder bundles in MTG Arena aren’t new, but Wizards has found a way to make them new(ish).
-January’s MTGA announcements offered us flavorful new options for our ONE preorders.
-Three new bundles, each with an iconic character from the set’s story to lead the way.
+Preorder bundles in MTG Arena aren’t new, but Wizards found a way to make them new(ish).
+ONE offered us flavorful options.
+Three bundles, each with an iconic character from the set’s story lead the way.
 And they keep coming back set after set.

-The MTG Arena Play bundle has been around for while with a few different iterations, and it’s back yet again with some tweaks for All Will Be One.
-This time it’s a preorder bundle fronted by Koth, Fire of Resistance that’s geared towards players that play a lot of Limited.
-It’s best for those that want to climb the MTGA ladder and try their hand at competitive Arena with Qualifier Play-In events.
+The MTG Arena Play bundle has been around for while with a few different iterations, and it came back yet again with some tweaks for Murders at Karlov Manor.
+This time it’s a preorder bundle fronted by the legendary Azorius detective, and is made for players who play a lot of Limited.
+It’s best for those who want to climb the MTGA ladder and try their hand at competitive Arena tournaments with Qualifier Play-In events.

 - 1 Sealed token